shro-2002/Human-Image-Classification/README.md

-# Human Classification: Indian vs Non-Indian
+# Human Image Classification: Indian vs Non-Indian
 The Human Classification project aims to classify human images as either Indian or Non-Indian.
 The project utilizes image processing techniques and machine learning algorithms to analyze facial features and make accurate classification predictions.

 # Components